 How Do I Become an RA?

 The process for becoming an RA has two steps.
 The first step is the application.
 RA applications are available in November for the following academic year.
-This application typically requires a current resume, an essay, three references, a group interview and an individual interview.
+This application typically requires a current resume, essay responses, and an individual interview.
 The second (and most fun) step in becoming a RA is RA Training.

 Before the start of each fall semester, those selected to be RAs go through an extensive training that includes: